mstojek/gociwd/README.md

+**Grafana dashboard for Openwrt using Collectd and Influx (With Downsampling)**

 # Introduction

 In this instruction I will describe you how you can export your collectd statistics to InfluxDB and then display them in Grafana.
+This will allow you to get detailed statistics about your Openwrt (or any other system with collectd installed) performance.
+The graphs are almost realtime - the level of detail is 1 minute for last 24 hours.
+The statistics are downsampled what allows you to view information what was the system performance in the past (several month or years ago) while still keeping database size small.
+Of course level of details for statistics from one year ago is much lower (6 hours) that for the statistics for last 24 hours (1 minute).
+The solution that I describe has been created basing on [Collectd to InfluxDB v2 with downsampling using Tasks](https://cloud-infra.engineer/collectd-influxdb2-grafana-with-downsampling/).

+Side note - if you want to have simple and working solution use: [CGP](https://github.com/pommi/CGP).
+I am still using this and found it to be very versatile.

 # Prerequisities
-Before you start you need to prepare and install following aplications on your server hardware (I amd using Raspberrypi4 for this task):
+Before you start you need to prepare and install following aplications on your server hardware (I am using Raspberrypi4 for this task):

-    - Influx 2.0
+    - Influx 2.0 (probably it will work with version 1.8 also)
     - Influx 2.0 CLI
     - Telegraf
     - Grafana